mzabani/diarios-oficiais/README.md

 ### 5. Development environment

 - Run `make hoogle` to open a Browser with hoogle for locally generated Docs.
-- Run `make ghcid-backend` and `make ghcid-frontend` to help you see errors "real-time" while you develop.
+- Run `./scripts/ghcid.sh backend`, `./scripts/ghcid.sh frontend`, `./scripts/ghcid.sh backend-test` and others to help you see errors "real-time" while you develop.

 ### Treinar algoritmo de Machine Learning